btisystems/resource-adapter-training/README.md

-200 Optical
+300 Ethernet
 =========================

-This section is the start of the Optical section for the Resource Adapter.
+This section is the start of the Ethernet section for the Resource Adapter.

 Dependencies